mathiaspettersen/CTFTeam5/Lab03/Gustav.md

 ![image](https://user-images.githubusercontent.com/59768512/155546802-a04f101c-dfa8-4cac-bbca-9b85a6fa6184.png)

-Adding the writeable folder `/tmp` to the path means that executable files will use programs present in that folder
+Adding the writeable folder `/tmp` to the path means that executable files will use programs present in that folder using the command export PATH=/tmp:$PATH

 Adding a altered `id` file and make it execute `/bin/bash` means that when the `runme` executable file is executed it will run the fabricated id file and spawn a sudo bash shell.
 `echo "/bin/bash" > id`